bytebase/bytebase.com/content/docs/vcs-integration/troubleshoot.md

 title: 🐞 Troubleshoot
 ---

+_If you need further assistance setting up GitOps, feel free to [reach us](/docs/faq/#how-to-reach-us)._

-### Committed migration file does not trigger issue creation
+## Committed migration file does not trigger issue creation

 When a migration file is committed to the VCS, VCS will send a webhook event to Bytebase.
 There are two error categories:

-1. Bytebase has received webhook events
+- Bytebase has received webhook events

-2. Bytebase has not received any webhook event
+- Bytebase has not received any webhook event

-#### Bytebase has received webhook events
+### Bytebase has received webhook events

-In this case, if you visit your project overview page, you should find an activity event suggesting Bytebase has received the webhook event.
+In this case, if you visit your project activity page, you should find an activity event suggesting Bytebase has received the webhook event.
 However, the committed file doesn't match the configured path and the event is ignored.
-The first row in the below screenshot shows such warning.

 ![activity-warning](/content/docs/vcs-integration/troubleshoot/activity-warning.webp)

 You should check the committed file conforms exactly to the [naming convention](/docs/vcs-integration/name-and-organize-schema-files) and the directory structure conforms to the [layout](/docs/vcs-integration/name-and-organize-schema-files#file-organization).
 Some common mistakes:

-1. Forget the extension
+1. Forget the extension in the file name.
-1. Case mismatch
+1. Case mismatch in the db name and environment id.
-1. Directory mismatch
+1. Directory mismatch.

-#### Bytebase has not received any webhook event
+### Bytebase has not received any webhook event

-In this case, you should visit the VCS project page and check the webhook event history.
+In this case, you should visit the your VCS provider's webook page and check the webhook event history.
 Some common mistakes:

-1. Make sure to configure a proper [External URL](/docs/get-started/install/external-url).
+1. Make sure Bytebase has configured a proper [External URL](/docs/get-started/install/external-url).

 1. Make sure that configured URL is network accessible from VCS.

-### Failed to create webhook xxx, status code: 422 for GitLab
+## Failed to create webhook xxx, status code: 422 for GitLab

 From [GitLab](https://docs.gitlab.com/ee/security/webhooks.html)